 Babá Ken Okulolo first came to the U.S. as part of King Sunny Ade’s band, and he was also the bassist in Nigeria’s seminal Afro-rock group Monomono.
 Since moving to Oakland in 1985, he has created a stable of African bands including Kotoja (which inspired clothier Dan Storper to start world music label Putumayo Records), West African Highlife Band, and the Nigerian Brothers.

-Babá Ken and Friends features musicians from a number of bands and countries, led by Okulolo on bass and vocals.
+Babá Ken & Friends features musicians from a number of bands and countries, led by Okulolo on bass and vocals.
 They were a hit earlier this year at Ashkenaz, brought together by love of the music, and the eclectic repertoire ranges from highlife to Afrobeat to Afrofunk and everything in between.
-Okulolo’s friends are Soji Odukogbe (lead guitarist in Fela Kuti’s Egypt 80 band), Rasaki Aladokun (from King Sunny Ade’s band) on congas and talking drum, drummer Jerome Leonard (from Zulu Spear and West African Highlife Band), percussionist Raul Ramirez (Peru), keyboardist Jennifer Jolly, and a full horn section with reeds players Dani Bittker and Roger Cox (from Jamaica) plus trumpeter Bill Ortiz (a 16-year veteran of touring with Santana).
+Okulolo’s friends are Soji Odukogbe (lead guitarist in Fela Kuti’s Egypt 80 band), guitarist Ron Van Leeuwaarde (of Zulu Spear and Caribbean Allstars, and a native of Suriname), Rasaki Aladokun (from King Sunny Ade’s band) on congas and talking drum, drummer Jerome Leonard (from Zulu Spear and West African Highlife Band), percussionist Raul Ramirez (Peru), keyboardist Jennifer Jolly, and a full horn section with reeds players Dani Bittker and Roger Cox (from Jamaica) plus trumpeter Bill Ortiz (a 16-year veteran of touring with Santana).

 When some of those musicians unplug and play and sing traditional folk music of their homelands, they become the Nigerian Brothers.
 Okulolo, Odukogbe,Aladokun, and Pope Flyne are spiritual, not blood brothers, nor do they all come from Nigeria, but they all share the experience of growing up in their villages hearing the songs they sing together.
 The Brothers perform songs that are quickly vanishing from Africa itself, recreating the folk and palm-wine music they heard as children, music that was played under the full moonlight.
 With harmonious voices, lilting guitars, and traditional percussion instruments, this gentle but joyously rhythmic music is a special treat for those who enjoy authentic African sounds.